-For a UNI, the Speed (in bits per second), Mode, and Physical Medium MUST be one of the combinations shown in Table 12.
-Typically there are no constraints in mixing UNIs with different physical media in the same EVC.
-13 Constraints on the mix of speeds and modes MAY be imposed for some services.
+For a UNI, the Speed (in bits per second), Mode, and Physical Medium MUST be one of the combinations shown in Table 9.
+Typically there are no constraints in mixing UNIs with different physical media in the same EVC.13 Constraints on the mix of speeds and modes MAY be imposed for some services.

 Speed Mode Physical Medium

 10 Mbps Full duplex

 100 Mbps Full duplex

 10/100 Mbps Full duplex All Ethernet physical media compatible with

 Auto- Speed and Mode specified in [2] or [3].

-Negotiation speed and wrode speemed in [2] or [3].
+Negotiation speed and wode specified in [2] of [5].

 1 Gbps Full duplex

 10 Gbps Full duplex

-Table 12 - Possible Physical Layer Characteristics
+Table 9 - Possible Physical Layer Characteristics